Mobile impurity coupled to correlated lattice bosons: Introduction

-Theoretical work on lattice Bose polarons and impurities in the BHM has addressed a number of important limits~\cite{10.21468/SciPostPhys.19.1.002, Santiago-García_2024, DuttaMueller2013, ColussiPRL2023,KeilerNJP2020,DingSciPost2023}.
-Variational approaches have explored mobile impurities near the SF--MI transition~\cite{ColussiPRL2023}, and recent large-scale quantum Monte Carlo (QMC) simulations have analyzed the ``Bose--Hubbard polaron'' from weak to strong impurity--bath coupling in two dimensions~\cite{Hartweg2025}.
-In particular, Ref.~\cite{Hartweg2025} used worm-algorithm QMC in the grand-canonical ensemble to show that, at weak coupling, polaron spectral properties such as the effective mass can serve as a sensitive probe of the MI--SF transition, while at strong coupling the impurity binds an extra particle or hole in the MI, leading to novel bound states beyond the simple polaron picture.
-Nevertheless, most lattice studies to date have focused primarily on \emph{impurity} spectral observables---energy shifts, effective masses, and spectral functions---and typically emphasized either the SF side or the MI side separately, with the bath entering only through averaged properties.
-What is still lacking is a unified, real-space characterization that follows \emph{both} the impurity's coherent mobility and the associated impurity-centered bath density deformations across the superfluid--Mott insulator transition.
+Theoretical work on lattice Bose polarons and impurities in the BHM has addressed a number of important limits~\cite{10.21468/SciPostPhys.19.1.002, Santiago-García_2024, DuttaMueller2013, ColussiPRL2023, KeilerNJP2020, DingSciPost2023}.
+Variational approaches have explored mobile impurities near the SF--MI transition~\cite{ColussiPRL2023}, and recent large-scale quantum Monte Carlo (QMC) simulations have analyzed the ``Bose polaron'' from weak to strong impurity--bath coupling in two dimensions~\cite{Hartweg2025}.
+In particular, Ref.~\cite{Hartweg2025} used worm-algorithm QMC in the grand-canonical ensemble to show that, at weak coupling, polaron spectral properties such as the effective mass can serve as a sensitive probe of the MI--SF transition, while at strong coupling the impurity binds an extra particle or hole in the MI, leading to bound states beyond the simple polaron picture.
+Nevertheless, most lattice studies to date have focused primarily on \emph{impurity} spectral observables---energy shifts, effective masses, and spectral functions---and typically emphasized either the SF side or the MI side separately, with the bath entering mainly through averaged properties.
+What is still lacking is a unified, real-space characterization that follows \emph{both} the impurity's coherent mobility and the associated impurity-centered bath-density deformations across the SF--MI transition.